Finding a Top Financial Advisor Firm in Pittsford, New York

 Most of the firms on this list work with individual clients both above and below the high-net-worth threshold.
 However, Ashford Advisors, LLC distinguishes itself by working exclusively with high-net-worth individuals.
 The fee-only firm maintains this focus by requiring a $10 million minimum family relationship.

-Ashford has three financial advisors on staff, with no advisory certifications between them.
-This is the only firm on this list that charges performance-based fees as part of its fee schedule.
+Ashford has three financial advisors on staff and charges performance-based fees as part of its fee schedule.
+It does not have a website.

 Ashford Advisors is an independent firm that’s owned by a combination of two employees.
 Principal Patrick D. Martin is the majority owner, while chief investment officer (CIO) Jeremiah A. Thisse holds a minority stake.
 The firm was formed in 2001.